Do you need help drafting a family loan agreement?

 Inheritance Tax

-The value of the asset when assessing IHT remains the same as the original loan.
-Any increase in the debt, such as income or penalties fall outside of the deceased lender's estate.
+The asset's value when assessing IHT remains the same as the original loan.
+Any increase in the debt, such as income or penalties, falls outside of the deceased lender's estate.

 Do you need help drafting a loan agreement?

-Our panel solicitors can help draft a loan agreement for you, whether you're borrowing or lending money to purchase a property.
+Our panel solicitors can help draft a loan agreement for you, whether you're borrowing or lending money to family to buy a house.

 Draft a Loan Agreement